atomist/sdm-pack-ecs/docs/task.md

 ## Default behavior

 This pack allows the automatic generation of task definitions based on the source Dockerfile.
 Given no configuration, this pack will parse the Dockerfile and generate a task definition using the `EXPOSE` information.
-For example, if your `EXPOSE` port is `8080`, your repo name is `foo`, and the docker build the pack will auto-generate a task that looks like this:
+For example, if your `EXPOSE` port is `8080` and your repo name is `foo` the pack will auto-generate a task that looks like this:

 > Note: The docker image name is supplied from a previously executed build goal or external image link event